 TERMS OF SERVICE1.
 Limited Scope of Representation.
-You are engaging Neustel Law Offices, LTD (hereinafter “NLO”) only to file your self-drafted U.S. Provisional Patent Application as-is without review.
-Therefore, and as examples only, EXCLUDED from the limited scope of representation are:
+This is a very limited scope service so read this carefully!
+You are engaging Neustel Law Offices, LTD (hereinafter “NLO”) only to file your self-drafted U.S. Provisional Patent Application **as-is** without review, editing or proofreading (i.e. we only file exactly what you give us to file).
+If you have a deadline to file that is less than one week you should not use this service as we do not guarantee a fast filing or a filing prior to any deadline you inform us of!
+Therefore, and as non-limiting examples only, EXCLUDED from the limited scope of representation are:

 – technologies involving chemical, biotechnology and biology;